About the national park

 Fauna and flora

 What takes your eye?
-The white-tailed eagles soaring in the sky, or the meadows of globe flowers?
+The white-tailed eagles soaring in the sky, or the meadows glowing with globeflowers?
 Natural treasures abound on Seiland.

 Bildetekst, la stå